nicholasdille/container-slides/060_security/09_rootless/slides.md

 ---

-## Rootless Docker
+## Rootless Docker IS NOT

-### It is not...

-- Running as non-root in a container
+Running as non-root in a container

-- Forcing a user `docker run/exec --user $(id -u):$(id -g) ...`
+Forcing a user `docker run/exec --user $(id -u):$(id -g) ...`

-- Executing `docker` from a non-root account
+Executing `docker` from a non-root account

-- Enabling user namespace mapping
+Enabling user namespace mapping

 ---

-## Rootless Docker
+## Rootless Docker IS

-### It is...

-- Running containers as non-root
+Running containers as non-root

-- Based on user namespaces
+Based on user namespaces

-- GA since Docker 20.10
+GA since Docker 20.10

 ---

-## Rootless Docker
+## Limitations of Rootless Docker

-### Limitations

-- OverlayFS only on Ubuntu
+OverlayFS only on Ubuntu

-- Reduced network performance
+Reduced network performance

-- Unable to open ports below 1024
+Unable to open ports below 1024

-- No cgroup (resource management)
+No cgroup (resource management)

 ---